What should I pack when moving to Bermuda?

 We asked people living in Bermuda to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "When moving to Bermuda, it is important to pack items that will help you adjust to the climate and lifestyle.
 Bring comfortable, lightweight clothing that is suitable for the warm, humid climate.
 Pack a few items of warmer clothing for the cooler winter months.
 Bring a good pair of sunglasses and a hat to protect you from the sun.
 Don't forget to bring your swimsuit and beachwear for the many beautiful beaches.
 Bring any necessary medications and toiletries.
 It is also important to bring any important documents such as your passport, driver's license, and birth certificate.
-Finally, don't forget to bring your favorite books, music, and movies to help you feel at home," remarked another expat in Bermuda.
+Finally, don't forget to bring your favorite books, music, and movies to help you feel at home," explained one expat living in Bermuda.

 Other Questions: